Skip to main content

 Alternative dispute resolution bodies: In Luxembourg, there are specialised ADR bodies for the sectors:

-If none of these ADR bodies is competent to handle the dispute, consumers can submit their complaint to the National service of the Mediator of consumption.
+If the specialised conciliation bodies are not competent to handle the dispute, consumers can submit their complaint to the National service of the Mediator of consumption.

 Costs: ADR procedures are free of charge for both consumers and traders.